RamazanEmreErkan/Python-Scripts/Data Leak Mail Extractor/README.md

 - "/Outputs" folder contains outputs.

 - Note: XML Cleaning section can be modified for different inputs.
+Also this section will be updated later.

 See project on [Source].